E-commerce in China

 Additionally, China has a unique regulatory environment that you should be aware of.
 Bureaucratic processes for obtaining permits and licenses, what goods can be sold or not, and how intellectual property rights are considered might differ from region to region, so you should always stay updated with any changes that may occur.

-The Most Recognized Online Marketplaces in China for e-commerce Operators
+The Most Popular Online Marketplaces and E-commerce Platforms in China

 Here are the top online platforms that e-commerce businesses use in China to sell goods online: